ibm-cloud-architecture/refarch-eda/docs/methodology/eventstorming.md

 For an event-driven solution a MVP for a single application should not take more than 3 to 4 iterations.

-### Apply Domain-Driven Design

-See our separate note on [applying DDD and event storming for event-driven microservice implementation](ddd.md)

 ### Event storming to user stories and epics